-In many companies the decision makers may not handle the day-to-day product data management and thus, may not understand the pain points that their colleagues experience.
+In many companies, the decision-makers may not handle the day-to-day product data management and thus, may not understand the pain points that their colleagues experience.
 They may be too busy to devote time to researching the issues of product management and how PIM can solve them.
 If you have recognised the need for a PIM in your business but you are worried you might not be able to convince your boss of the benefits, then hopefully this article can give you some selling points from the manager's perspective!

 Productivity for the whole business:

 The greater efficiency between departments, the simpler processes for staff and the automation of time-consuming tasks means that the entire business benefits from a PIM system.
-This means that huge amounts of resources and time are saved on tedious processes and these can be re-invested elsewhere in business.
-Productivity greatly increases but without worrying about sacrificing quality or accuracy of product data.
+This means that huge amounts of resources and time are saved on tedious processes and these can be re-invested elsewhere in the business.
+Productivity greatly increases but without worrying about sacrificing the quality or accuracy of product data.

 Improve interdepartmental efficiencies and relationships:

 With all departments having access to the same data, it makes life easier for everyone.
 Communication and collaboration can be enhanced between other departments.
 The technical team can edit the technical data, and the marketing team can come in and edit the marketing descriptions right away using one single source of product data.
 With permissions settings set up correctly, nobody will edit anything they're not supposed to.
-Something also won't be changed in one place and not communicated to everyone else.
-If everyone is working together more efficiently it creates stronger relationships and involves less disagreements!
+Something also won't be changed in one place and not be communicated to everyone else.
+If everyone is working together more efficiently it creates stronger relationships and involves fewer disagreements!

 Can act as a unique selling point for the company's products:

 With many businesses so poor at managing their product information, managing it well can act as a unique selling point and provide more marketing opportunities.
 Customers love buying from companies that have detailed information about their products.
 This will act as a competitive advantage over your rivals if that is what you provide.